danthedaniel/danthedaniel.github.io/content/posts/type-level-api-client.md

 Success!
 This is a valid API request.
 And even better the type of `user` is `ApiResponse<{ id: number, email: string, ...}>`.

-Changing anything along the pipeline from the model to the view will automatically adjust the types and should give compiler errors where the API has made a breaking change.
-New fields are automatically shown in your front end code.
+**Changing anything along the pipeline from the model to the view will automatically adjust the types and should give compiler errors where the API has made a breaking change**.
+New (whitelisted) fields on the user are automatically shown in your front end code's IntelliSense.

 Curious how it all works?
 Read on!